Commentary: Mosul’s fall won’t stop Islamic State spreading fear

 Islamic State’s leaders realize that they are losing their “capitals” in Mosul and Raqqa.
 That means the group has squandered the caliphate that distinguished it from other jihadist movements, and helped it dominate headlines and attract new recruits.
 By relying on lone wolf attacks by individuals who are self-radicalized – and, in some cases, are mentally unstable – Islamic State is able to project a greater reach than it actually has.
 And it can continue to spread fear, even as its caliphate crumbles.

-Mohamad Bazzi is a journalism professor at New York University and former Middle East bureau chief at Newsday.
-He is writing a book on the proxy wars between Saudi Arabia and Iran.
+(Mohamad Bazzi is a journalism professor at New York University and former Middle East bureau chief at Newsday.
+He is writing a book on the proxy wars between Saudi Arabia and Iran. @BazziNYU)

-Note: Editor's note: This column has been updated to include July 11 reports that Baghdadi was dead.